10to7/R-Pi_NRF24L01/sw/readme.md

 To send data to the hub on a second raspberry pi run
 $ sudo ./sendto_hub

-Alternatively use the nRF24_sendto_hub arduino script
+Alternatively use the nRF24_sendto_hub arduino script.
+You will need to add the nRF24 library to your arduino ide to get the NRF24.h

 Wire up your module to the arduino as follows: